phil-opp/blog_os/blog/content/edition-2/posts/02-minimal-rust-kernel/index.md

 }
 ```

 The function takes the path to the kernel binary and returns the path to the created bootable disk image.
 As you might notice, we're using the [`Path`] and [`PathBuf`] types of the standard library here.
-This is possible because the `disk_image` crate runs our host system, which is indicated by the absense of a `#![no_std]` attribute.
+This is possible because the `disk_image` crate runs our host system, which is indicated by the absence of a `#![no_std]` attribute.
 For our kernel, we used that attribute to opt-out of the standard library because our kernel should run on bare metal.

 [`Path`]: https://doc.rust-lang.org/std/path/struct.Path.html
 [`PathBuf`]: https://doc.rust-lang.org/std/path/struct.PathBuf.html